E3SM-Project/datasm/warehouse/NewCMIPVariableSetup.md

     Elapsed time 0m2s

 ### part 2:
 With this new regridded timeseries we can take the converter for a run and see how it goes.
-For this you will need a working installation of the [e3sm_to_cmip](https://github.com/E3SM-Project/e3sm_to_cmip/) package, as well as the [cmip6 metadata tables](https://github.com/PCMDI/cmip6-cmor-tables)
+For this you will need a working installation of the [e3sm_to_cmip](https://github.com/E3SM-Project/e3sm_to_cmip/) package, as well as the [cmip6 metadata tables](https://github.com/PCMDI/cmip6-cmor-tables). <NOTE: Explain the -u option>

-    >> python -m e3sm_to_cmip -i $Data/land/180x360/time-series/mon/ens1/v0 -o $Data -t ~/projects/cmip6-cmor-tables/Tables/ -u piControl_r1i1p1f1.json -v snw --mode lnd
+    >> python -m e3sm_to_cmip -i $Data/land/180x360/time-series/mon/ens1/v0 -o $Data -t ~/projects/cmip6-cmor-tables/Tables/ -u piControl_r1i1p1f1.json -v snw --realm lnd
+realm
     [*] Writing log output to: /p/user_pub/e3sm/baldwin32/warehouse_testing/converter.log
     [+] Running CMOR handlers in parallel
     100%|█████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00,  1.08it/s]